automl/amltk/CONTRIBUTING.md

 for many of the smaller problems that occur.
 The fixes can be done with `just fix`.

 This codebase also relies heavily on pythons `typing` and [`mypy`](https://mypy.readthedocs.io/en/stable/) to ensure correctness across modules.
+Running this standalone on all files can take some time so we don't require you to run this, our automated testers will.
+If you wish to do so manually, then use `just check-types`.
 This is often an area of contention but typing alone means many redundant tests can be removed and ensures code is likely to remain working together even after being changed, letting you know if this is no longer the case.
 If any of the typing concepts are confusing, now is a good chance to learn